-- The dry ingredients in this recipe, i.e., flour, baking soda, cocoa powder, and salt, must be sifted.
-Sifting helps to aerate these ingredients, which is another factor that helps this eggless cake rise well.
+- The dry ingredients in this cake, i.e., flour, baking soda, cocoa powder, and salt, must be sifted.
+Sifting helps to aerate these, which is another factor that helps this eggless cake rise well.

 Do not over bake the cake